 At the start of the COVID-19 pandemic, the School of the Art Institute of Chicago’s (SAIC) operations were informed by our state-mandated Campus Emergency Operations Plan, where working groups were established to manage the significant challenges presented to the health and safety of our community and to our teaching mission.

 The immediate crisis response work has now subsided, and it is critical that we engage in longer-term planning for our post-pandemic future.
-The objective of the long-range planning is to ensure that our structures and resource allocations advance our core mission and values, while attending to our financial realities and opportunities.
+The objective of long-range planning is to ensure that our structures and resource allocations advance our core mission and values, while attending to our financial realities and opportunities.
 Wherever possible, the planning should build on the previously approved initiatives of our 2019 strategic plan, NEXT.

 Long-Range Planning Steering Committee